ON THIS PAGE: You will find out more about the early detection of melanoma. Use the menu to see other pages.

 Talk with your doctor or a dermatologist if your hairdresser or barber has noticed a suspicious skin area, or lesion, on your scalp or beard or if you find any of the following during a self-examination:

 A growth on the skin that matches any symptom listed in Symptoms and Signs

 New growth on the skin

 A suspicious change in an existing mole or spot

-A sore that doesn't heal within 2 weeks
+A sore that does not heal within 2 weeks

 Medical tests for early detection

 A painless medical technique being used for early detection of melanoma is epiluminescence microscopy, or dermoscopy.
 Using a handheld device, a doctor can evaluate the patterns of size, shape, and pigmentation in pigmented skin lesions.
 Among trained, experienced medical professionals, dermoscopy may reduce the number of biopsies (see Diagnosis) of pigmented lesions to rule out melanoma, although more research is needed.

 Confocal scanning laser microscopy is another new technology that may improve the examination of possible melanoma lesions.
 Currently, it is only used in research studies, called clinical trials, and is available in a few major medical centers.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems melanoma can cause.
+It explains what changes or medical problems melanoma can cause.
 Use the menu to choose a different section to read in this guide.